Center Street Branch

 The Center Street Branch, formerly known as the Centre Street Branch, is a short railway line in Harrison and Kearny, New Jersey.
 It was formerly the main line of the New Jersey Railroad between Jersey City and Newark, before the building of a new crossing of the Passaic River reduced its importance.
-Today, it is an industrial freight line owned and operated Conrail Shared Assets Operations with connections to the Passaic and Harsimus Line and the Morristown Line.
+Today, its remaining trackage is an industrial freight line owned and operated Conrail Shared Assets Operations that serves to connect the Passaic and Harsimus Line and the Morristown Line.